*Note: This article was originally written in 2012.

 In Homer’s interpretation of this full-scale siege, demi-god-for-hire: Achilles steals the show with his all-around bad-ass-ness, smiting fools left and right like a young Michael Jordan.
 Homer uses more graphic epithets than a Marvel comic book by Stan Lee (“…swift-footed-Achilles… our long-haired Achaeans … the man-killing Hector…”) Achilles was one of a dozen Greek heroes who boasted super-natural origins.
-It seems that no matter where you went in the ancient world, you had a good chance of running into a guy whose mom slept around with Zeus.
+It seems that no matter where you went in the ancient world, you had a good chance of running into a guy whose mom hooked up with Zeus.
 In many ways, these larger-than-life Greek heroes were the proto-type to today’s modern Superheroes, except with less spandex, and more toga…

 Achilles was practically the opposite of Odysseus in every way.
 Odysseus was clever and cunning, using his MacGyver-like ingenuity to think his way out of any shenanigans the gods threw at him.
 Not Achilles, he was all brawn, preferring the less subtle approach of stabbing mo-fos in the face repeatedly till they die.